Office Phone: (540) 432-4051

 (2012-13).
 Member of a revived steering committee for Standing with Our Neighbors (SWON) to support four Kurdish men in applying for presidential pardons for the felonies of which they were convicted in 2006.

 (2012, June 7).
 Presented an overview of second language acquisition to teachers of Harrisonburg City Schools enrolled in a short course on teaching English language learners.

-(2012-) Accepted an invitation to be a member of the editorial review board for a new journal: The International Journal of Christianity and English Language Teaching.
+(2012-) Member of the editorial review board for a new journal: The International Journal of Christianity and English Language Teaching.